1.Kasa

 And the song went on and on, followed by the sound of crashing snow.

-This time the old man and his wife got fully awaked, and hurrying to the door, opened it
+This time the old man and his wife got fully awaked, and hurrying to the

 soundlessly, and looked out through the small opening........